 Lhasa Carcinogenicity Database

-The original CPDB is an invaluable resource containing the results of 6,529 chronic, long-term animal cancer studies on 1,547 chemicals.
-Unfortunately, there is currently no guarantee that this database will remain available in the future, especially since the untimely passing of Dr. Lois Swirsky Gold, the Director of the CPDB project.
+The CPDB was an invaluable resource containing the results of 6,529 chronic, long-term animal cancer studies on 1,547 chemicals.

-The Lhasa Carcinogenicity Database uses the same data and information as the original CPDB.
-However in some cases, after careful validation, chemicals which were considered to be distinct, have been merged into a single entry.
-For example, compounds which have studies using either commercial or technical grade chemicals, or the same compound at different purities, were distinct entries with different unique identifiers in the CPDB.
+The Lhasa Carcinogenicity Database (LCDB) contains all data from the original CPDB database and has since been supplemented with additional data.
+In some cases, after careful validation, chemicals which were considered to be distinct, have been merged into a single entry.
+For example, compounds with studies using either commercial or technical grade chemicals, or the same compound at different purities, were distinct entries with different unique identifiers in the CPDB.
 Lhasa has considered these studies as being related to the same chemical, and so has recorded the information in a single entry, with the relevant information about grade/purity added.
-Therefore there are currently 1,529 compounds in the Lhasa Carcinogenicity Database, with 6,529 related studies.
+With the addition of new data, the LCDB is a structure searchable repository of 7,745 long-term carcinogenicity studies covering 1,726 chemicals.

-One of the key uses of the CPDB is to provide a numerical description of carcinogenicity potency (TD50), estimated for each set of tumour incidence data reported in the CPDB.
+One of the key uses of the CPDB was to provide a numerical description of carcinogenicity potency (TD50), estimated for each set of tumour incidence data reported in the CPDB.
 The Gold TD50 provides a “standardized quantitative measure that can be used for comparisons and analyses of many issues in carcinogenesis”.
-To find out more about the CPDB TD50 and how it has been calculated, please visit the TOXNET webpage.

 Lhasa Limited has calculated its own TD50 values based on the same data used for the Gold TD50.
-Both values will be available in the Lhasa Limited Carcinogenicity database, and a paper will be published in the near future describing the methodology used by Lhasa’s scientists.
+Both values are available in the Lhasa Limited Carcinogenicity database and a paper has been published describing the methodology used by Lhasa’s scientists.

 Lhasa Limited intends to continue maintaining the Carcinogenicity Database by searching the literature, gathering studies and compounds, and estimating the Lhasa TD50.
 Lhasa Limited intends to keep this resource online and freely available for the foreseeable future.